sandrotributi/ETH-Arduino-UDP/README.md

 # ETH-Arduino-UDP

-### UDP server on Arduino board with Ethernet Shield
+### UDP server on Arduino Uno board with Ethernet Shield